Find Affordable College Courses

 Easton, PA

-With a ranking of #6, Lafayette College did quite well on this year’s best schools for electrical engineering students.
+Lafayette College did quite well in this year’s ranking of the best schools for electrical engineering students.
+It came in at #6 on the list.
 Located in the suburb of Easton, Lafayette is a private not-for-profit college with a small student population.

 Read full report on Electrical Engineering at Lafayette College

-With a ranking of #7, Electrical Training Center did quite well on this year’s best schools for electrical engineering students.
-Electrical Training Center is a fairly small private for-profit school located in the large suburb of Copiague.
+Electrical Training Center landed the #7 spot in the 2023 rankings for the best electrical engineering programs.
+Electrical Training Center is a small private for-profit school located in the suburb of Copiague.

 EE majors at Electrical Training Center take out an average of $6,333 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $81, assuming that the borrower is on a 10-year repayment plan.